aws-samples/eks-workshop/content/network-policies/_index.md

 ---
-title: "Securing your cluster with network policies"
+title: "Securing Your Cluster with Network Policies"
 chapter: true
 weight: 50
 ---